Updated: June 04, 2025

 Mortgage term

 The most common repayment term for a mortgage is 25 years, but it can be anything up to 40 years.
-Repaying over 40 years will mean that you pay back less each month but pay a lot more interest in total.
+Repaying over 40 years means you pay less each month, but much more interest.

-Alternatively, repaying over less than 25 years will mean that you pay back more each month in your mortgage payment, but potentially pay a lot less interest in total over the life of the mortgage.
-For a relatively small mortgage of £70,000, this might be an attractive option.
+Alternatively, repaying over less than 25 years will mean that you pay back more each month in your mortgage payment, but potentially pay a lot less interest overall over the life of the mortgage.
+This might be an attractive option for a relatively small mortgage of £70,000.

 As you can see, you could save nearly £20,000 in total by repaying over 10 years rather than 25 years.
-Plus, you could benefit financially from being mortgage-free sooner, as you’re able to save or invest excess income elsewhere.
+Plus, you could benefit financially from being mortgage-free sooner, as you can save or invest excess income elsewhere.

 However, there can also be financial benefits to keeping your monthly mortgage payments lower for longer, so you have more spare cash now.
 Only a mortgage broker can tell you what’s right for you.